nvaccess/nvda/appveyor/README.md

 ## Setup process

-Before we be begin the install process, AppVeyor clones our repository and checks out the commit of the build.
+Before we begin the install process, AppVeyor clones our repository and checks out the commit of the build.

 ### `install`